#YOLO, #pioneer, #teamtaurus, #girlpower, #independentwoman

-Each book of the series has so far been light and quick reads.
-They are fun and entertaining with lots of people drama, comedy and people stories.
-I hope that the book series will open people's minds through awareness and understanding of people different from themselves.
-If we communicate, open the dialogue, we just might learn something new about them and in the process learn even more valuable lessons about ourselves.
+Each book can be read independently.
+They are light and quick reads - fun and entertaining with lots of people drama, comedy and struggles with personal conflicts.
+In the middle of each book, I insert a chapter of comedic relief right when the drama peaks.
+I hope to bring some laughter and levity before the drama continues.
 In every book, I promote charity and giving.
 Since the Beijing Family donates a portion of the proceeds to charity, I encourage the readers to give back to the world that they take from daily.

 What are your hobbies outside of writing?

 I love to cook and will try new recipes.
 I walk daily.
-I enjoy reading, writing, art galleries, museums, hiding out at bookstores with a good coffee or tea and traveling.
+I enjoy reading, writing, traveling, art galleries, museums, hiding out at bookstores with a good coffee or tea.